Realme Narzo 10A to Go on Sale in India Today at 12 Noon

-Realme Narzo 10A is set to go on sale in India, again.
-The new sale round will take place at 12pm (noon) today through Flipkart and the Realme India website.
-The company says that there will be “limited stock” of the Realme Narzo 10A available during the sale.
-However, the exact quality hasn't yet been revealed — just like the previous times.
-The Realme Narzo 10A was launched in India alongside the Realme Narzo 10 in May.
-The phone comes in two distinct colour options and is targeted at young smartphone buyers.
+Realme Narzo 10A is set to go on another flash sale in India today at 12pm (noon).
+The Realme phone was launched in June and has witnessed multiple flash sales.
+The phone will again be up for grabs via the Realme India site and Flipkart.
+It is equipped with MediaTek Helio G70 SoC, triple rear cameras, and a 5,000mAh battery.
+The Realme Narzo 10A is aimed at mobile gamers and comes in two colour options.
+It also has a 5-megapixel front camera.

-The Realme Narzo 10A price in India starts at Rs.
-8,999 for the base, 3GB + 32GB storage variant.
-The phone also has a 4GB + 64GB storage option at Rs.
+The Realme Narzo 10A comes in two storage models.
+The base 3GB RAM + 32GB storage variant carries a price tag of Rs.
+8,999 while its 4GB + 64GB storage model is available at Rs.
 9,999.
-Both configurations come in So Blue and So White colour options.
-Moreover, the phone will be available for purchase at 12pm (noon) through Flipkart and the Realme India website.
+Both the models come in So Blue and So White colour options, and they are available to purchase on Realme.com and Flipkart.

-Sale offers on the Realme Narzo 10A include a five percent cashback via Flipkart Axis Bank Credit Card.
-Customers can also avail no-cost EMI options at Rs.
-750 a month.
-Moreover, there will be an exchange discount for customers making its purchase through the Realme India website.
+Coming to the offers, Realme Narzo 10A customers on Flipkart can avail 5 percent cashback via Flipkart Axis Bank Credit Card and 10 percent instant discount with Axis Bank Buzz Credit Card.
+Flipkart is also offering no-cost EMI option.
+Additionally, the Realme site has a Realme Exchange offer as well.

-Realme has provided up to 64GB of onboard storage that is expandable via microSD card through a dedicated slot.
-The phone comes with a Micro-USB port.
-Besides, it packs a 5,000mAh battery that comes along with reverse charging support.
+The Realme Narzo 10A along with the Realme Narzo 10 debuted in India in June.

+Coming to the cameras, its triple rear camera setup houses a 12-megapixel primary camera with f/1.8 aperture, a 2-megapixel secondary camera with f/2.4 aperture, and a 2-megapixel macro sensor with f/2.4 aperture.
+Inside the waterdrop-notch on the front panel, Realme has provided a 5-megapixel front camera for selfies and video calling.
+Additionally, the Realme Narzo 10A's connectivity options include 4G LTE, Wi-Fi, Bluetooth v5.0, GPS/ A-GPS, and a Micro-USB port for charging.

+It packs a 5,000mAh battery that supports standard charging as well as reverse charging.
+The Realme Narzo 10A measures 164.4x75x8.95mm and weighs 195 grams.

-Is Redmi Note 9 Pro Max the best affordable camera phone in India?
+Is Realme TV the best TV under Rs.
+15,000 in India?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.

 For the latest tech news and reviews, follow Gadgets 360 on Twitter, Facebook, and Google News.
 For the latest videos on gadgets and tech, subscribe to our YouTube channel.